-1. Approval of a Generator Maintenance Outage of a generation resource shall be withheld or withdrawn only as necessary to ensure the adequacy of reserves or the reliability of the PJM Region.
-In addition, if PJM determines that it must rescind its approval of a Generator Maintenance Outage of a Generation Capacity Resource that is already underway in order to preserve the reliable operation of the PJM Region, PJM will provide the Member at least 72 hours advance notice.
+- 1. Approval of a Generator Maintenance Outage of a generation resource shall be withheld or withdrawn only as necessary to ensure the adequacy of reserves or the reliability of the PJM Region.
+In addition, if PJM determines that it must rescind its approval of a Generator Maintenance Outage of a Generation Capacity Resource that is already underway in order to preserve the reliable operation of the PJM Region, PJM will provide the Member at least 72 hours advance notice and enter a Recall Date into eDART.
+If ticket is not completed by Recall Date, a Forced Date will be added to the ticket, and the field label will change to Forced Date.
 The Member shall be required to make the Generation Capacity Resource available for normal operation within 72 hours and if the generator is not made available for normal operation by 72 hours after the notice of the rescission of the approval of the Generator Maintenance Outage, the remaining time the resource continues on the outage it shall be deemed to have experienced a Generator Forced Outage as set forth in OATT, Attachment K-Appendix, section 1.9.3 (see also OATT, Attachment K-Appendix, section 1.9.4).
 If PJM withholds, withdraws or rescinds approval of a Generator Maintenance Outage, it shall coordinate with the Member to reschedule the Generator Maintenance Outage at the earliest practical time.

-PJM shall, if possible, propose alternative schedules with the intent of minimizing the economic impact on the Member.

-- a.
-If the Maintenance outage eDART ticket has not been closed by the recall time, a Forced Outage date and time will be added to the existing Maintenance Outage and the outage will be treated as a Forced Outage.
+PJM shall, if possible, propose alternative schedules with the intent of minimizing the economic impact on the Member. - a.
+If the Maintenance outage eDART ticket has not been closed by the recall time, a Forced Outage date and time will be added to the existing Maintenance Outage and the outage will be treated as a Forced Outage, with a Forced Date added to the Maintenance ticket.
 These Forced Outages may be converted back to Maintenance Outages after the recall period has ended. - b.
 Once PJM notifies the members that Maintenance Outages have been cancelled or withdrawn, this status will remain in effect until PJM notifies the Members that Maintenance Outages may be approved. - c.
-To enhance reliability during the on-peak hours when Maintenance Outages have been recalled, short duration Maintenance Outage or reduction requests over off-peak hours, for items such as boiler deslags, valve tests, inspections, etc., may be approved. - 2.
-Maintenance Outages should be submitted no later than three days prior to the operating day in which the Maintenance Outage is scheduled to begin.
+To enhance reliability during the on-peak hours when Maintenance Outages have been recalled, short duration Maintenance Outage or reduction requests over offpeak hours, for items such as boiler deslags, valve tests, inspections, etc., may be approved.

+- 2. Maintenance Outages should be submitted no later than three days prior to the operating day in which the Maintenance Outage is scheduled to begin.
 Under certain conditions, maintenance outages submitted greater than three days in advance may be approved automatically following a programmatic reliability analysis considering the reserve maintenance margin and local reliability issues.
 Maintenance Outages submitted with less than three days' notice will not be automatically approved and will initially be designated as "Pending Evaluation."
-Pending Evaluation outages will be approved or denied based on a manual review of reserve maintenance margins and local reliability issues. - 3.
+Pending Evaluation outages will be approved or denied based on a manual review of reserve maintenance margins and local reliability issues - 3.
 A PJM Member is not expected to submit offers for the sale of energy or other services or to satisfy delivery obligations, from a part of the generation resource undergoing an approved full or partial Maintenance Outage.